sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 - ${{ parameters.afterBuild }}
 ```

-To use the template, reference in the following way:
+To use the template, reference it in the following way:

 ```csharp
 Steps =